Marko Tejić

-Marko Tejić (Марко Тејић; born 4 August 1995) is a Serbian professional basketball player for Spartak Subotica of the Serbian League (KLS) and the ABA League.
+Marko Tejić (Марко Тејић; born 4 August 1995) is a Serbian professional basketball player for Iwate Big Bulls of the Japanese B.League.

 Professional career

 Tejić grew up with the Crvena zvezda youth team and signed a first professional contract with his club during 2013.
 In April 2016, he was loaned to FMP for the rest of the season.
 On July 21, 2016, Tejić was loaned to Mega Leks.

 On September 26, 2017, Tejić joined Aries Trikala of the Greek Basket League.
 On July 5, 2018, he joined AZS Koszalin of the PKL.

 In August 2019, Tejić signed a two-year contract for FMP.
 On 20 October 2020, he signed for the Montenegrin team Studentski centar.

 On September 30, 2021, Tejić signed with Rytas Vilnius of the Lithuanian Basketball League.
 He parted ways with Rytas Vilnius in November 2021.
 In January 2022, he signed with Spars Sarajevo.

 In August 2022, he signed a contract with the Serbian team Zlatibor.

 For 2022–23 season, Tejić signed a contract with the Serbian team Spartak Subotica.
 In his debut season with the team, Tejić averaged 6.8 points and 3.5 rebounds over 15 ABA League Second Division games.
 Spartak managed to win the championship title, after defeating Vojvodina in two-game finals series.

 On July 2, 2025, Tejić signed with Iwate Big Bulls of the B.League.